aisingapore/ai-practitioner-handbook/book/6-modelling/cv-metrics.md

 There are many articles on how to calculate mAP available.
 It is thus instructive to instead discuss considerations when reading mAP.

-In discussing considerations on evaluating mAP, consider the mAP output below:
+In discussing mAP evaluation, consider the output below:

 ![mAP example](../assets/images/screenshots/metrics_map.png)